-Congressional candidate Leslie Coolidge writes Congressman Peter Roskam, suggesting a series of town hall-style debates.
+Congressional candidate (D-6th) invited incumbent Representative Peter Roskam (R-6th) to meet her in a series of town hall-style debates.

 She said in a statement, “Voters deserve to hear our distinctly different views on how to solve the problems that affect our community and our nation."

 She said topics should include the candidates' approaches to improving the jobs outlook and the economy, tax reform, preserving Social Security and Medicare, energy policy, health care, foreign policy and the environment.